 Nord-Pas-de-Calais: tourism and sightseeing

-There are several popular highlights in Nord-Pas-de-Calais, including the resorts such as Le Touquet and the city of Lille, and a great deal of countryside to enjoy - and it's so close to the UK, so come and explore!
+There are several popular highlights in Nord-Pas-de-Calais, including the resorts such as Le Touquet and the city of Lille, and a great deal of countryside to enjoy - so come and explore!

 The Nord-Pas-de-Calais region is situated at the northernmost part of France, with the border with Belgium to the north and the coastal towns of Calais (with the Channel Tunnel) and Boulogne to the west.
 There are two departments in the region: Nord and Pas-de-Calais.